alessandra80/RunAnalysis/CodeBook.md

 As the original data were been normalised and bounded within [-1,1] the results from which we started to make the course project were unitlless.
 Consequently, also the new values of these 79 variables are unitlless.

-Variable 3. meanXaxisTBodyAcceleration
+Variable 3. timeDomainBodyAccmeanXaxis

  	mean of the time (T in the name) domain body acceleration signal on the X axis coming from the mobile phone accelerometer (feature previously named tBodyAcc-mean()-X)

-Variable 4. meanYaxisTBodyAcceleration
+Variable 4. timeDomainBodyAccmeanYaxis

 	mean of the time (T in the name) domain body acceleration signal on the Y axis coming from the mobile phone accelerometer (feature previously named tBodyAcc-mean()-Y)

-Variable 5. meanZaxisTBodyAcceleration
+Variable 5. timeDomainBodyAccmeanZaxis

 	mean of the time (T in the name) domain body acceleration signal on the Z axis coming from the mobile phone accelerometer (feature previously named tBodyAcc-mean()-Z)

-Variable 6. stdXaxisTBodyAcceleration
+Variable 6. timeDomainBodyAccstdXaxis

 	std of the time (T in the name) domain body acceleration signal on the X axis coming from the mobile phone 	accelerometer (feature previously named tBodyAcc-std()-X)

-Variable 7. stdYaxisTBodyAcceleration
+Variable 7. timeDomainBodyAccstdYaxis

   std of the time (T in the name) domain body acceleration signal on the Y axis coming from the mobile phone accelerometer (feature previously named tBodyAcc-std()-Y)

-Variable 8. stdZaxisTBodyAcceleration
+Variable 8. timeDomainBodyAccstdZaxis

 	std of the time (T in the name) domain body acceleration signal on the Z axis coming from the mobile phone accelerometer (feature previously named tBodyAcc-std()-Z)

-Variable 9. meanXaxisTGravityAcceleration
+Variable 9. timeDomainGravityAccmeanXaxis

 	mean of the time (T in the name) domain gravity acceleration signal on the X axis coming from the mobile phone accelerometer (feature previously named tGravityAcc-mean()-X)

-Variable 10. meanYaxisTGravityAcceleration
+Variable 10. timeDomainGravityAccmeanYaxis

 	mean of the time (T in the name) domain gravity acceleration signal on the Y axis coming from the mobile phone accelerometer (feature previously named tGravityAcc-mean()-Y)

-Variable 11. meanZaxisTGravityAcceleration
+Variable 11. timeDomainGravityAccmeanZaxis

 	mean of the time (T in the name) domain gravity acceleration signal on the Z axis coming from the mobile phone accelerometer (feature previously named tGravityAcc-mean()-Z)

-Variable 12. stdXaxisTGravityAcceleration
+Variable 12. timeDomainGravityAccstdXaxis

 	std of the time (T in the name) domain gravity acceleration signal on the X axis, coming from the mobile phone accelerometer (feature previously named tGravityAcc-std()-X)

-Variable 13. stdYaxisTGravityAcceleration
+Variable 13. timeDomainGravityAccstdYaxis

 	std of the time (T in the name) domain gravity acceleration signal on the Y axis coming from the mobile phone accelerometer (feature previously named tGravityAcc-std()-Y)

-Variable 14. stdZaxisTGravityAcceleration
+Variable 14. timeDomainGravityAccstdZaxis

         std of the time (T in the name) domain gravity acceleration signal on the Z axis coming from the mobile phone accelerometer (feature previously named tGravityAcc-std()-Z)

-Variable 15. meanXaxisTimeDerivedTBodyAcceleration
+Variable 15. timeDomainBodyAccJerkmeanXaxis

        mean of the derived in time (TimeDerived) body acceleration signal (time domain T signal on the X axis) coming from the mobile phone accelerometer (feature previously named tBodyAccJerk-mean()-X)

-Variable 16. meanYaxisTimeDerivedTBodyAcceleration
+Variable 16. timeDomainBodyAccJerkmeanYaxis

         mean of the derived in time (TimeDerived) body acceleration signal (time domain T signal on the Y axis) coming from the mobile phone accelerometer (feature previously named tBodyAccJerk-mean()-Y)

-Variable 17. meanZaxisTimeDerivedTBodyAcceleration
+Variable 17. timeDomainBodyAccJerkmeanZaxis

        mean of the derived in time (TimeDerived) body acceleration signal (time domain T signal on the Z axis) coming from the mobile phone accelerometer (feature previously named  tBodyAccJerk-mean()-Z)

-Variable 18. stdXaxisTimeDerivedTBodyAcceleration
+Variable 18. timeDomainBodyAccJerkstdXaxis

         std of the derived in time (TimeDerived) body acceleration signal (time domain T signal on the X axis) coming from the mobile phone accelerometer (feature previously named  tBodyAccJerk-std()-X)

-Variable 19. stdYaxisTimeDerivedTBodyAcceleration
+Variable 19. timeDomainBodyAccJerkstdYaxis

          std of the derived in time (TimeDerived) body acceleration signal (time domain T signal on the Y axis) coming from the mobile phone accelerometer (feature previously named  tBodyAccJerk-std()-Y)

-Variable 20. stdZaxisTimeDerivedTBodyAcceleration
+Variable 20. timeDomainBodyAccJerkstdZaxis

           std of the derived in time (TimeDerived) body acceleration signal (time domain T signal on the Z axis) coming from the mobile phone accelerometer (feature previously named  tBodyAccJerk-std()-Z)

-Variable 21. meanXaxisTBodyAngularVelocity
+Variable 21. timeDomainBodyGyromeanXaxis

           mean of the time (T in the name) domain angular velocity signal on the X axis coming from the mobile phone gyroscope (feature previously named tBodyGyro-mean()-X)

-Variable 22. meanXaxisTBodyAngularVelocity
+Variable 22. timeDomainBodyGyromeanYaxis

           mean of the time (T in the name) domain angular velocity signal on the Y axis coming from the mobile phone gyroscope (feature previously named tBodyGyro-mean()-Y)

-Variable 23. meanZaxisTBodyAngularVelocity
+Variable 23. timeDomainBodyGyromeanZaxis

          mean of the time (T in the name) domain angular velocity signal on the Z axis coming from the mobile phone gyroscope (feature previously named tBodyGyro-mean()-Z)

-Variable 24. stdXaxisTBodyAngularVelocity
+Variable 24. timeDomainBodyGyrostdXaxis

           std of the time (T in the name) domain angular velocity signal on the X axis coming from the mobile phone gyroscope (feature previously named tBodyGyro-std()-X)

-Variable 25. stdYaxisTBodyAngularVelocity
+Variable 25. timeDomainBodyGyrostdYaxis

           std of the time (T in the name) domain angular velocity signal on the Y axis coming from the mobile phone gyroscope (feature previously named tBodyGyro-std()-Y)

-Vaiable 26. stdZaxisTBodyAngularVelocity
+Vaiable 26. timeDomainBodyGyrostdZaxis

          std of the time (T in the name) domain angular velocity signal on the Z axis coming from the mobile phone gyroscope (feature previously named tBodyGyro-std()-Z)

-Variable 27. meanXaxisTimeDerivedTBodyAngularVelocity
+Variable 27. timeDomainBodyGyroJerkmeanXaxis

           mean of the derived in time (TimeDerived) body angular velocity signal (time domain T signal on the X axis) coming from the mobile phone gyroscope (feature previously named tBodyGyroJerk-mean()-X)

-Variable 28. meanYaxisTimeDerivedTBodyAngularVelocity
+Variable 28. timeDomainBodyGyroJerkmeanYaxis

           mean of the derived in time (TimeDerived) body angular velocity signal (time domain T signal on the Y axis), coming from the mobile phone gyroscope (feature previously named tBodyGyroJerk-mean()-Y)

-Variable 29. meanZaxisTimeDerivedTBodyAngularVelocity
+Variable 29. timeDomainBodyGyroJerkmeanZaxis

           mean of the derived in time (TimeDerived) body angular velocity signal (time domain T signal on the Z axis) coming from the mobile phone gyroscope (feature previously named tBodyGyroJerk-mean()-Z)

-Variable 30. stdXaxisTimeDerivedTBodyAngularVelocity
+Variable 30. timeDomainBodyGyroJerkstdXaxis

           std of the derived in time (TimeDerived) body angular velocity signal (time domain T signal on the X axis) coming from the mobile phone gyroscope (feature previously named tBodyGyroJerk-std()-X)

-Variable 31. stdYaxisTimeDerivedTBodyAngularVelocity
+Variable 31. timeDomainBodyGyroJerkstdYaxis

           std of the derived in time (TimeDerived) body angular velocity signal (time domain T signal on the Y axis) coming from the mobile phone gyroscope (feature previously named tBodyGyroJerk-std()-Y)

-Variable 32. stdZaxisTimeDerivedTBodyAngularVelocity
+Variable 32. timeDomainBodyGyroJerkstdZaxis

           std of the derived in time (TimeDerived) body angular velocity signal (time domain T signal on the Z axis) coming from the mobile phone gyroscope (feature previously named tBodyGyroJerk-std()-Z)

-Variable 33. meanTBodyAccelerationMagn
+Variable 33. timeDomainBodyAccMagmean

           mean of the magnitude of the time (T in the name) domain body acceleration signal coming from the mobile phone accelerometer (feature previously named tBodyAccMag-mean())

-Variable 34. stdTBodyAccelerationMagn
+Variable 34. timeDomainBodyAccMagstd

          std of the magnitude of the time (T in the name) domain body acceleration signal coming from the mobile phone accelerometer (feature previously named tBodyAccMag-std())

-Variable 35. meanTGravityAccelerationMagn
+Variable 35. timeDomainGravityAccMagmean

           mean of the magnitude of the time (T in the name) domain gravity acceleration signal coming from the mobile phone accelerometer (feature previously named tGravityAccMag-mean())